telerik/kendo-react-kb/docs/grid-column-auto-width.md

 ## Solution

+### Using HTML canvas measureText()

-For the column auto width, we can suggest using a package called [calculate-size](https://www.npmjs.com/package/calculate-size) or similar which will calculate the size of the text based on the font.
-Then we can use that information to dynamically set the width of the column:
+In order to automatically calculate the column width, we can suggest using the Canvas API [measureText](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/measureText) function that can calculate the text width based on the font weight, size, and family.
+Then we can use that information to dynamically set the width of the column.

+{% meta id:index height:560 %}
+{% embed_file grid/auto-width/canvas/main.jsx preview %}
+{% embed_file shared/products.json %}
+{% endmeta %}

+### Using calculate-size

+Another approach would be to use a package called [calculate-size](https://www.npmjs.com/package/calculate-size) or similar which will calculate the size of the text based on the font.

-{% meta id:index height:760 %}
+{% meta id:index height:560 %}
-{% embed_file grid/auto-width/main.jsx preview %}
+{% embed_file grid/auto-width/calculate-size/main.jsx preview %}
 {% embed_file shared/products.json %}
 {% endmeta %}